 5. The Passion Translation Bible

-I have been reading this Bible translation lately and am really loving it.
+I have been reading this Bible paraphrase lately and am really loving it.

 It is fresh and modern, but is a bit less of a paraphrase than the Message version.